 Paul’s preaching was interrupted by an accident at midnight.
 Eutychus went to sleep sitting in a window and he fell to the ground from the third story.
 The fall killed him, but the Holy Spirit brought Eutychus to life through Paul.
 After this miraculous event occurred, Paul went back upstairs, broke bread again and continued talking until daylight.
 At daybreak he left Troas with his traveling associates because Paul and his associates did not regard Sunday as a holy day!
 (Acts 20:9-13)

-Before we proceed, consider this question: Let’s assume Olson’s assertion is valid for a moment.
+Before we proceed, consider this question: Let’s assume the assertion that Sunday worship is valid for a moment.
 Does partaking of “the Lord’s Table” on Sunday make Sunday a holy day?
 Before you answer do not forget that Jesus and His disciples ate the very first “Lord’s Supper” on a Thursday night.
 (1 Corinthians 11:23-25) After comparing the timing of Jesus and His disciples with that of Paul and his associates, which example is more important?
 Does either example make either day holy?

-2. Even though Olson wants to believe it, Acts 20:7 does not describe a regularly called church service.
+2. Additionally, Acts 20:7 does not describe a regularly called church service.
 The Bible says that Paul regularly worshiped on the Sabbath.
 (Acts 16:13; 17:2; 18:4; 19:8) Acts 20:7 is a farewell meeting, not a church service on a holy day.
 The meeting was held during Paul’s final hours in Troas because many of the believers suspected it could be the last time they would see Paul.

 3. Is it possible that two meals and a farewell seminar in Troas makes Sunday a holy day?
 Does any man have the authority to cancel the law of God, the Ten Commandments?
 The Bible says that Paul left Troas at daylight (verse 11).
 He continued his journey on the first day of the week because Sunday was not a holy day in his mind.